pmp-library/pmp-library/docs/algorithms.md

 - @subpage smoothing -- reduce noise and surface roughness
 - @subpage hole_filling -- close holes in the mesh

-See the \ref algorithms module API reference documentation for the full details.
+See the \ref algorithms component API reference documentation for the full details.